5 Best Practices After a Monsoon

 Worry About Injuries First

-While the Integrity of your home is certainly important, the first thing to concentrate on following a monsoon is the safety and welfare of your family.
+While the integrity of your home is certainly important, the first thing to concentrate on following a monsoon is the safety and welfare of your family.
 You need to check for any and all injuries, no matter how small, and get them attended to.
 Scratches and scrapes can be handled yourself, but more serious injuries will require professional assistance.
 If anyone requires hospitalization, do not hesitate.
 If nothing else, you can deal with damage to your home from the hospital.
+Here are some tips on illness prevention during post-storm cleanup.

 Assess Any Damage to Your Home